Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.84).
+- The 7.8 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.

-- Guardians pitchers combine to allow 69 home runs (one per game), the fifth-fewest in the league.
+- The Guardians' 3.87 team ERA ranks eighth among all league pitching staffs.

-- The Guardians will send McKenzie (0-1) to the mound for his third start of the season.
+- The Guardians allow the fourth-fewest home runs in baseball (69 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.